Why do we sing “Auld Lang Syne” each New Year’s Eve, but do we know what it means?

 and old lang syne?

-Singing Auld Lang Syne has become a fixture in the tradition of New Year’s Eve and appears in movies like It’s A Wonderful Life, Mr. Smith Goes to Washington, Oceans Eleven, Forrest Gump, more recently in Elf, and in a couple of eponymous films.
+Singing Auld Lang Syne has become a fixture in New Year’s Eve tradition.
+It appears in movies like It’s A Wonderful Life, Mr. Smith Goes to Washington, Oceans Eleven, Forrest Gump, Elf, and a couple of eponymous films.
 It often evokes lifting a glass in toasting friends, remembering the past, and a tear of nostalgia.

 “What does this song mean?
 My whole life, I don’t know what this song means.